-Grant Writing Services CoSer 507
+Grant Writing Services

 The Center for Instruction, Technology and Innovation Grant Services offers a flexible range of services, including basic grant notification services; district-specific grant identification; editing of grant proposals and start-to-finish grant writing.
-Our staff can offer help with a variety of funding options, from teachers applying for small classroom grants to districts looking to coordinate large grants with other schools and/or community organizations/ businesses.
+We can offer help with a variety of funding options, from teachers applying for small classroom grants to districts looking to coordinate large grants with other schools and/or community organizations/businesses.